 DRESS AND GROOMING

 • A tie or bow tie, will be visible at all times, tied professionally at the neck and of proper length. • Dress or khaki style pants of a solid color with a traditional vertical seam on the leg.
 Jeans, corduroy, or cargo pants are not permitted.

 • Sweatshirts, hoodies, quarter zips and any other athletic apparel will not be permitted.
-(New 20-21)
+Grooming

 • Clean shaven.